brikis98/yevgeniy-brikman-homepage/_posts/2011-07-16-3-web-development-tools-youve-probably.md

 and/or JavaScript.
 Open [jsFiddle](http://jsfiddle.net/) in your browser, enter HTML in the top left, CSS in the top right, JavaScript in the bottom left and hit "run" to instantly see the result.
-Pull in popular JavaScript frameworks (e.g. jQuery, Mootools) by picking them in a drop down on the left.
+Pull in popular JavaScript frameworks (e.g. jQuery, Mootools) by picking them in a drop-down on the left.
 Finally, save and share your "fiddles" with others.

 ## 3. localtunnel